pywbem/pywbem/docs/client.rst

   supported authentication types.

   HTTP is extensible w.r.t. authentication schemes, and so is CIM-XML.
-  However, the PyWBEM client only supports Basic Authentication and no authentication.
+  However, pywbem only supports Basic Authentication and no authentication.

   X.509 certificates do not play any role in HTTP level authentication.

 HTTP/HTTPS knows a third level of authentication by the use of *session cookies*.
-CIM-XML does not define how cookies would be used, and the PyWBEM client does not deal with cookies in any way (i.e. it does not pass cookies provided in a response into the next request).
+CIM-XML does not define how cookies would be used, and pywbem does not deal with cookies in any way (i.e. it does not pass cookies provided in a response into the next request).

-The following table shows the possible combinations of protocol, TLS/SSL level and HTTP level authentication schemes, which information items need to be provided to the WBEM client API, and whether the combination is supported by the PyWBEM client:
+The following table shows the possible combinations of protocol, TLS/SSL level and HTTP level authentication schemes, which information items need to be provided to the WBEM client API, and whether the combination is supported by pywbem:

 ======== ========== =========== =========== ============ ======== =========
 Protocol SSL auth.
 HTTP auth.
 Credentials Client cert.
 CA cert.
 Supported